DidacDV/Py_work/Basics/README.md

 - meal_time

-  Simple program that takes as input a specific hour of the day (HH:MM) and prints which meal you should have (based on my opinion).
+  Simple program that takes as input a specific hour of the day (HH:MM) and prints which meal you should have (based on my opinion) + try and except first touch.